 Scooter or motorbike hire

 Always make sure you wear a helmet as you will get pulled over by police if you don’t wear a helmet and it gives them a reason to ask you for money.
-More importantly helmets are a really good way to stay alive.
+If you ride a motorbike in Australia, take your own helmet as the ones supplied are not nice or clean.
+You can buy a helmet in Bali for about $40 and well worth it ad more importantly a good helmet is a great way to stay alive.
 There’s lots of crazy driving in Bali and unless you know what you are doing it isn’t worth riding a scooter as the Taxis are cheap.
 Denpasar hospital is not a good holiday resort!

 Local laundries can wash anything and you can collect it the next day or sometimes even the same day.
 Try them out first with some less important clothes.
 We have never had trouble with Laundry, however friends of mine have had a lot of clothes ruined.
 Test run the laundry first.